DogEggz01/Sail-Rebalance/README.md

 After disable power curve.
 You can use slider in Configuration menu to change the power modifier directly.
 Range 50% to 100%.

 ## Lateen change ##
-- Bad tack will now receive 90% power modifier
+- Bad tack will now receive 90% power modifier.
+(Could be toggle off)
 - Add Lower brace winch for dipping maneuver of lateen yard.
 - After tacking the yard to other side, penelty will be lifted.
 - Dipping procedure: